-Data from 2019/20 is not considered in calculating the HDT results for February 2020 but is helpful in looking forward to possible future requirements to prepare an action plan in subsequent years.
+Data from 2020/21 is not considered in calculating the HDT results for January 2021 but is helpful in looking forward to possible future requirements to prepare an action plan in subsequent years.

-4.14 Rotherham's HDT result demonstrates low housing completions against the target in the last two years' 2017/18 and 2018/19.
-This is mainly due to the time lag between adoption of the Sites and Policies Document (2018) and new housing sites coming through the planning system, gaining planning permission and development commencing on site.
+4.14 Rotherham's HDT result demonstrates that higher housing completions against the target in the last two years' 2019/20 and 2020/21, are now being achieved.
+The initial slow start was mainly due to the time lag between adoption of the Sites and Policies Document (2018) and new housing sites coming through the planning system, gaining planning permission and development commencing on site.
 The time lag issue was exacerbated in Rotherham as Green Belt land releases were required, and the subsequent adoption of site allocations, enabled planning permission to be granted.